kubedb/docs/docs/guides/pgbouncer/quickstart/quickstart.md

 If no error occurs, `quick-postgres` is ready to be used by PgBouncer.

-You can also use any other tool to deploy your PostgreSQL server and create a databse `postgres` for user `postgres`.
+You can also use any other tool to deploy your PostgreSQL server and create a database `postgres` for user `postgres`.

 Should you choose not to use KubeDB to deploy Postgres, create AppBinding(s) to point PgBouncer to your PostgreSQL server(s) where your target databases are located.
-Click [here]() for detailed instructions on custom AppBindings for PgBouncer.
+Click [here](/docs/concepts/appbinding.md) for detailed instructions on how to manually create AppBindings for Postgres.

 ## Create a PgBouncer Server